pedrolcl/wrk2mid/readme.md

 $ make
 $ make install
 ```

 You need to replace the contents of the parameter CMAKE_PREFIX_PATH with the actual paths in your system.
 There are x86_64 precompiled packages for Linux, Windows and macOS at Sourceforge.
+See the CMake documentation for details: https://cmake.org/cmake/help/latest/

+You may use Qt5 or Qt6 to build this program.
+If you have both versions installed system wide, then you should include in the cmake command line the argument USE_QT=5 or USE_QT=6.

+### Packaging notes

+This program is not a GUI application, obviously.
+It is a command line application.
+The reason why there is a `wrk2mid.desktop` file is because it is required to build an AppImage.
+If you are building another type of distribution package, you probably should omit this file.

 ## Downloads